-The Title IX/Compliance officer or designee will receive and investigate formal complaints that involve only students.
-The assistant superintendent of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
-School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX/Compliance officer or assistant superintendent of human resources and forward a copy of the complaint.
+The Title IX / Civil Rights Compliance Officer or designee will receive and investigate formal complaints that involve only students.
+The executive director of human resources or designee will receive and investigate formal complaints when allegations of discrimination are brought against employees or other adults.
+School or district administrators who receive a formal complaint of discrimination or discriminatory harassment will promptly notify the Title IX / Civil Rights Compliance Officer or executive director of human resources and forward a copy of the complaint.